Loup Loup Randonee Race

-Our race features a narrow, steep climb up a forested slope before topping out at the summit of the Loup, nearly 1300' higher.
-Rip your skins and carve your way down Ridge Run to the Start/Finish/Lap zone, and head back up again (and again) if you so desire.
-New this year, join the 10,000ft club and do 10 laps so your overall vert is over 10,000ft, or form a team of friends and do the relay option.
+Our race features a narrow, moderately-steep climb up a forested slope before topping out at the summit of the Loup, nearly 1300' higher.
+Rip your skins and carve your way down Ridge Run to the Start/Finish/Lap zone, and head back up again (and again) if time allows.
+In our continuing efforts to make this a versatile event we’ve changed the format - take a look on the right for more details.

 What: An all-welcoming randonee race on some fantastic NW terrain.
-Choose from four categories:
+Choose from two options:

 **The downhill portion of the race is on a Blue run of alpine resort; no epic cliff jumps or narrow slot skiing necessary

 Aid/food will be available between loops as well as heartier fare for after the race.
 Spectators and hecklers welcome!

 When: January 25, 2020

 LOCATION: Loup Loup Ski Bowl, Twisp, WA

 (~4 hours from Seattle; 2 hours from Penticton; 3 hours from Spokane